zammad/zammad-user-documentation/basics/service-ticket/follow-up.rst

 .. _caution-im-working-here:

-Every once in a while,
-two agents may have the same ticket open at the same time.
-When this happens,
-things can get messy fast:
+Every once in a while, two agents may have the same ticket open at the same time.
+When this happens, things can get messy fast: customers may receive conflicting responses on the same issue from both agents;
-customers may receive conflicting responses on the same issue from both agents; or, changes made by one agent may be accidentally undone by the other.
+or, changes made by one agent may be accidentally undone by the other.

-To keep things under control,
-Zammad will alert you to potential conflicts by displaying an avatar in the lower-lefthand corner for every agent that has that ticket open.
+To keep things under control, Zammad will alert you to potential conflicts by displaying an avatar in the bottom bar (live user section) for every agent that has that ticket open.

 Be sure to communicate with your colleagues to prevent these problems before they arise.

 .. figure:: /images/basics/service-ticket/follow-up-conflict-detection.png
    :alt: Ticket conflict alert
    :align: center

    A ✏️ icon will appear if the agent has made any unsaved changes to the ticket.